shahraizali/awesome-django/README.md

 * [django-constance](https://github.com/jezdez/django-constance/) - A Django app for storing dynamic settings in pluggable backends (Redis and Django model backend built in) with an integration with the Django admin app.
 * [python-decouple](https://github.com/henriquebastos/python-decouple/) - Strict separation of config from code.
 * [django-environ](https://github.com/joke2k/django-environ) - Allows you to utilize 12factor inspired environment variables to configure your Django application.
+* [django-split-settings](https://github.com/sobolevn/django-split-settings) - Organize Django settings into multiple files and directories.
+Easily override and modify settings.
+Use wildcards and optional settings files.

 ## Storage